iamkirankumaryadav/Linux/README.md

-whereis | See the exact location df | Get the details of the file system wc | Number of words, characters, lines
+whereis | See the exact location df | Get the details of the file system wc | Number of words, characters, lines sudo | Allows users to run programs with security privileges of another user